People often don’t notice just how much they use their shoulders, until they’re acting up.

 This is a preventative measure, helping you to avoid reinjuring your shoulder.

-Are you getting tired of your shoulder pain?
+Are you getting tired of your shoulder pain affecting your life and ability to perform daily activities?

 Physical therapy can help.

-We’re here to help get you back to your full range of motion.
+At Capitol Physical Therapy, we’re here to help you manage your pain issues and get you back to your full range of motion.

 1331 H St NW #200,